JoshuaEngebretson/weekend-jquery-salary-calculator/README.md

     * Annual Salary
 2. Clicking the "Submit" button

 * Note, if the Total Budget exceeds $20,000.00 a visual alert will appear on the user interface.
-The "Total Monthly" line will turn red \(`#FF0000`)
+The "Total Monthly" line will turn red \(`#ff0000`)

 **To remove an employee**
 1. Click the "Delete" button on the line that you want to remove.
+    *This will both remove the line and update dollar amount showing in the "Total Monthly" line

 ## Built With